 Always read the FAQ

-Some bloggers are already prepared for your queries and will have their guest blogging info in an FAQ or similar help file on their website.
-Make sure you read it.
-Guest blogging is very popular right now.
+Guest blogging is very popular with SEO spam farms.
 Don’t be foolish or arrogant enough to think those guest blogging policies don’t apply to you- or that under prepared you haven’t bothered to check.

-My guest blogging requirements are outlined in countless blogs you can search for and my FAQ.
+My guest blogging requirements are outlined in countless blogs you can search for.
 If you haven’t read them before you email me, I know.
 And it makes you look like a dingbat.

 Don’t be cryptic